yramirezc/synthetic-dynamic-graph-generators/README.md

 # synthetic-dynamic-graph-generators
-A collection of generators for synthetic graphs under several popular random graph models
+A collection of synthetic dynamic graph generators under several popular random graph models.
+Every generator allows to create a seed graph, incrementally simulate its evolution, and periodically output snapshots.